Recently a friend asked, what’s a good open source BPM / Workflow solution.

 Intalio Designer allows one to model the business level processes for the model to be eventually deployed to Intalio Server.
 Intalio Designer is the only tool currently available on the market that allows any BPMN model to be turned into fully executable BPEL processes without having to write any code.

 Intalio Server is a high-performance process engine that can support the most complex business processes, deployed within mission-critical environments.

-If your organization is planning to automate business processes, Intalio should be in your list of consideration.
+If your organization is planning to automate business processes, Intalio should be in your list of considerations.

 ProcessMaker is an open source business process management (BPM) and workflow software designed for small and mid-sized businesses (SMBs).

-ProcessMaker is a user friendly solution to manage workflow effectively and efficiently .
+ProcessMaker is a user-friendly solution to managing workflow effectively and efficiently.

 Business users and process experts with no programming experience can design and run workflows, increase transparency, and radically reduce paperwork, automate processes across systems, including human resources, finance, and operations.

 With ProcessMaker you can easily create workflow maps, design custom forms, extract data from external data sources and many more key features to optimize workflow management and business operations.